 Winding down after a long, hard day is vital for settling your spirit and producing mindfulness, calmness and a sense of gratitude.
-While there are many methods to use when attempting to achieve this state of relaxation, perhaps none are as notable and proven as the act of taking tea to end your day and transport you from a frantic world to a state of relaxation.
+While there are many methods to use when attempting to achieve this state of relaxation, perhaps none are as notable and proven as taking time in the evening to end your day with tea.
+It will gently transport you from a frantic world to a state of relaxation.

 Benefits of Ending Your Day with Tea

-- For Your Body: There are many healing properties within tea itself.
-Some teas even have a sedative effect, which further enhances relaxation, calming anxiety and helping to settle an upset stomach.
+For Your Body: There are many healing properties within tea itself.
+Some teas even have a sedative effect, enhancing relaxation, calming anxiety and helping to settle an upset stomach.

 - House of Peace: This is a relaxing herbal blend that is caffeine-free and organic.
-Ingredients: Organic lemongrass, organic chamomile flowers, organic tulsi, organic ashwagandha root, organic rose petals.
+Ingredients: Organic lemongrass, organic chamomile flowers, organic tulsi, organic ashwagandha root and organic rose petals.